UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 To enable POSIX ACL support you typically must ensure that:

 - the required file systems are mounted with ACL support turned on,

 - the ``getfacl`` and ``setfacl`` commands are available on your machine.

 Configuration of ACLs is performed in the ``tsi.properties`` file.
-First of all you can define a location of ``setfacl`` and ``getfacl`` programs with ``tsi.setfacl`` and ``tsi.getfacl`` properties.
+First of all, you can define a location of ``setfacl`` and ``getfacl`` programs with ``tsi.setfacl`` and ``tsi.getfacl`` properties.
 By providing absolute paths you can use non-standard locations, typically it is enough to leave the default, non-absolute values which will use programs as available under the